richorama/richorama.github.io/_posts/2021-06-18-crypto-currency-mining-in-azure.md

 # Software Installation

 1. Install the NVIDIA driver, from the [NVIDIA website](https://www.nvidia.com/Download/index.aspx).
 1. I went for the [Kryptex Miner](https://www.kryptex.org/en/).
 It was extremely easy to use.
+It mines whatever crypto currency is the most profitable for you at that point in time (I think).
+I installed it, logged in, and ran the benchmarks to start it off.
-1. I ran the benchmarks on Kryptex, and I was away.
+1. Profit.

 # Revenue

 The next step was to sit back and what the money roll in.
-Fortunately the software provides you with an idea of your expected earnings.
+Conveniently the software provides you with an idea of your expected earnings.

 ![Tesla M60](/images/crypto-earnings.png)